mirbyte/Text-List-Tools/README.md

 Removes all numbers, dots and spaces while maintaining the row structure.
 It will crash if there's no text files found.

+### Passwd List Generator
+Choose between numbers, characters and symbols with a length parameter.

 ## Usage
 **Windows**: just doubleclick.